Thirteen Multifariously Vexing Historical Books Jumble

 Growth of the Soil

-Just to start off, with something fictional, a surprisingly accurate depiction of hard rural life of a farmer alludes to ailments of modernity still, in a relevant way after a hundred years from publication.
+This fictional but surprisingly accurate depiction of hard rural life, incredibly alludes to ailments of modernity a whole century after publication.

 History of the Conquest of Mexico